KianaShi/AI-Software_Version_Migration_Assistant/README.md

 └── advanced
 ```

-This will help identify where the system fails instead of reporting only one overall score.
+This makes it possible to identify specific failure patterns rather than reporting only one overall score.

 ---

 ## 🤖 Planned Multi-Agent Failure Recovery

-The final system is planned as a failure-aware multi-agent workflow.
+The future system is planned as a failure-aware multi-agent workflow.

 ### Planned Agents